MicrochipTech/PIC32MZW1_HUT_Application/README.md

 It is the customer application responsibility to provide the whole command in one shot.
 For ex.
 The customer application might receive the command a single byte at a time over UART.
 The application would need to keep reading over UART till full command is received and then provide the command in one shot via the hut_application_input_cmd API.

 Below code snippet shows the following:
-a) Check if bytes are received on the socket by calling TCPIP_UDP_GetIsReady
+* Check if bytes are received on the socket by calling TCPIP_UDP_GetIsReady
-b) If some data was received, read the bytes received on the socket by calling TCPIP_UDP_ArrayGet
+* If some data was received, read the bytes received on the socket by calling TCPIP_UDP_ArrayGet
-c) Set hut_peripheral to HUT_MODE_ETH, so that the response from the library is sent back on the same interface on which the command was received.
+* Set hut_peripheral to HUT_MODE_ETH, so that the response from the library is sent back on the same interface on which the command was received.
-d) Pass the received bytes to the Module Test RF Library by invoking hut_application_input_cmd
+* Pass the received bytes to the Module Test RF Library by invoking hut_application_input_cmd
-e) Reset the cmdBuffer to 0.
+* Reset the cmdBuffer to 0.

 ![image](https://user-images.githubusercontent.com/47098770/144013350-5b3efd23-78a2-4d86-8fbb-9feccf9836f2.png)